hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 - Upcoming
   - Do not produce somatic variant rainfall plot if >100000 variants
   - Refreshed DNDS values with larger cohort (4404 samples)
+  - Add support for XXY, XYY, Female Mosaic X, and Trisomy 13,15,18,21,X germline aberrations.
+Requires [patch](../patient-db/src/main/resources/patches/purple/purple2.47_to_2.48_migration.sql) to load to data base.
+  - Removed MALE_KLINEFELTER as a gender.
+Gender will instead be MALE and KLINEFELTER will be added to the germline abberations field.
 - [2.47](https://github.com/hartwigmedical/hmftools/releases/tag/purple-v2.47)
   - Add hg38 support for driver gene panel
   - Phased inframe indels only annotated as MISSENSE if they are otherwise NONSENSE or FRAMESHIFT